christopherowers/supratidal_forests/README.md

 #### Elevation model

+The elevation model comprises the first components of the potential supratidal and coastal floodplain extent model.
+It is based on the premise that SCF forests occur in upper intertidal and supritidal areas.
+Greatest confidence placed to elevations up to High Astronomical Tide (HAT).
+Decreasing confidence to areas above HAT which are subject to Storm Surges (SS).
+Further decreasing confidence assigned to the upper limit of 10 m AHD.

-The elevation model comprises the first components of the potential supratidal and coastal floodplain extent model Elevation model workflow will therefore use a scaling factor based on HAT, SS and maximum elevation threshold (10 m AHD)
+Elevation model workflow will therefore use a scaling factor based on HAT, SS and maximum elevation threshold (10 m AHD).
+Pixels located within the HAT elevations are assigned the greatest confidence level of 1.
+Pixels located within the HAT + SS elevations are assigned confidence levels of 0.5 to 0.99.
+Pixels located higher than the latter and lower than 10 m AHD are assigned the lowest confidense level (0 - 0.49).

+HAT is based on the work of P. Branson from CSIRO (LINK).
+Four hypotetical latitudinal gradients were created based on the literature to account for SS maximums, given that no collated data exists for the continent.
+A SS of 0.5 m was assigned to the latitudinal areas equivalent to NSW or further south.
+The state of QLD was splitted in three equally distributed latitudinal areas.
+The southern-most was assigned a SS of 1.5 m, the northern-most was assigned a SS of 3.5 m and the middle latitudinal area was assigned a SS of 2.5 m.

 &nbsp;